-As of April 26, 2011, 489,800 shares remained available for future grants of awards under the Original 2007 Plan (excluding any additional shares that may thereafter become available under the Original 2007 Plan as a result of future forfeiture, expiration or other termination of awards under the Prior Plans).
-Based on its currently projected needs, the Company anticipates that it will exhaust these available shares during its 2012 fiscal year.
-Also as of April 26, 2011, there were outstanding under the Original 2007 Plan (i) options to purchase 782,540 shares, with a weighted average exercise price of \$7.10 per share and a weighted average remaining term of 7.5 years, and (ii) 318,825 unvested restricted shares.
+As of April 19, 2016, 439,973 shares remained available for future grants of awards under the 2007 Plan (excluding any additional shares that may thereafter become available under the 2007 Plan as a result of future forfeiture, expiration or other termination of awards under the Prior Plans).
+Based on its currently projected needs, the Company anticipates that it will exhaust these available shares during its 2016 fiscal year.
+Also as of April 19, 2016, there were outstanding under the Prior Plans and the 2007 Plan (i) options to purchase 405,965 shares, with a weighted average exercise price of \$12.75 per share and a weighted average remaining term of 2.2 years, and (ii) 379,555 unvested restricted shares.

-Accordingly, effective April 26, 2011, the Board of Directors adopted an amendment and restatement of the 2007 Plan (the "Amended 2007 Plan") which, subject to approval of our stockholders, will (i) increase by 1,250,000 the maximum number of shares of the Company's common stock that may be issued or subject to awards under the 2007 Plan, (ii) extend the term of the 2007 Plan through April 26, 2021, (iii) approve the continuation of the terms of Article X of the Original 2007 Plan for purposes of Section 162(m) of the Internal Revenue Code, and (iv) implement certain other technical updates and enhancements to the Original 2007 Plan, including an exception to certain vesting requirements for up to 10% of the shares authorized under the Amended 2007 Plan.
+Accordingly, effective April 19, 2016, the Board adopted an amendment and restatement of the 2007 Plan (the "Amended 2007 Plan") which, subject to approval of our stockholders, will (i) increase by 2,000,000 the maximum number of shares of the Company's common stock that may be issued or subject to awards under the 2007 Plan, (ii) extend the term of the 2007 Plan through April 19, 2026, (iii) approve the continuation of the terms of Article X of the 2007 Plan for purposes of Section 162(m) of the Internal Revenue Code, and (iv) implement certain other technical updates and enhancements to the 2007 Plan.